 Media Sets, Media Families, and Backup Sets (SQL Server)

-Starting with SQL Server 2012 SP1 Cumulative Update 2, SQL Server backup to the Windows Azure Blob storage service is supported.
-For more information, see Backup and Restore Enhancements, and SQL Server Backup and Restore with Windows Azure Blob Storage Service.
+NOTE!
+For more information on SQL Server backup to the Windows Azure Blob storage service,, see, SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.

 An ordered collection of backup media, tapes or disk files, to which one or more backup operations have written using a fixed type and number of backup devices.